crawl/crawl/crawl-ref/docs/crawl_manual.rst

   earth-based conjurers.

 Draconians (Dr)
-  Draconians are human-dragon hybrids: humanoid in form and approximately human-sized, with wings, tails and scaly skins.
+  Draconians are Human-dragon hybrids: humanoid in form and approximately Human-sized, with wings, tails and scaly skins.
 Draconians start out in an immature form with brown scales, but as they grow in power they take on a variety of colours.
 This happens at an early stage in their career, and the colour is determined by chromosomes, not by behaviour.